 A Global Explorer fare enables you to modify your itinerary to accommodate changes of plan, giving you control and flexibility over your round-the-world trip.

-Please note that change fees and/or service fees may apply to any itinerary change or cancellation.
+Please note that change fees and/or service fees will apply to cancellations and/or itinerary changes which require rerouting11.

 Terms and conditions

 - Travel class restrictions may apply and miles/points can only be earned on purchased fares.
 Please check with your frequent flyer programme for further details.
 Each oneworld alliance member airline reserves the right to change its frequent flyer programme rules, regulations, travel awards and special offers.